-Selling, general, and administrative expense, or SG&A, consists of salaries, stock-based compensation, benefits, payroll taxes, bonuses, and other related costs, which we refer to as personnel and related expenses (including for retail employees), as well as third-party consulting and contractor expenses, including non-employee stock-based compensation.
-Selling, general, and administrative expense also includes rent expense and associated utilities for corporate offices and retail stores, depreciation and amortization expense, software costs, third-party professional fees, public company operating costs, and costs related to other office functions.
-During the third quarter of 2022, we reduced our global corporate workforce by 8% as part of an effort to streamline workflows and lower operating costs.
-We further anticipate in 2022 and beyond executing on certain other cost control actions, including reducing our hiring and ceasing the use of two of our corporate offices in the United States.
-We expect these actions to reduce costs included in SG&A, however, the changing prices of goods and services caused by inflation and other macroeconomic factors may cause fluctuations in SG&A expense, notwithstanding our cost control actions.
+Selling, general, and administrative expense ("SG&A expense"), consists of salaries, stock-based compensation, benefits, payroll taxes, bonuses, and other related costs, which we refer to as personnel and related expenses (including for retail employees), as well as third-party consulting and contractor expenses, including non-employee stock-based compensation.
+Selling, general, and administrative expense also includes fixed and variable lease costs for corporate offices and retail stores, depreciation and amortization expense, software costs, third-party professional fees, public company operating costs, and costs related to other office functions.
+During 2022, we reduced our global corporate workforce by 8% and subleased one of our corporate offices in the United States as part of an effort to streamline workflows and lower operating cost, as well as executing on certain other cost control actions that will continue into 2023, including reducing our hiring and cutting discretionary spending.
+We expect these actions, together with our strategic transformation plan on cost and cash optimization, as announced in March 2023, and which included a further reduction in global corporate workforce of approximately 9% in May 2023, to reduce costs included in SG&A expense, however, the changing prices of goods and services caused by inflation and other macroeconomic factors may cause fluctuations in SG&A expense, notwithstanding our cost control actions.
 Inclusive of these cost control actions, we still expect total SG&A expense to increase over time.